largeweb/hello-world-3f68f1a6/project-overview.md

 # Project Overview

-Project Name: Hello World
+Project Name: Hello, World!

-Description: A basic web application that displays the text "Hello, World!" in the browser.
-This project serves as a simple test to verify the GenStack environment is set up correctly.
+Description: A basic web application that displays the text "Hello, World!"

 Features:

-*   Displays "Hello, World!" text.
+*   Displays "Hello, World!" on a webpage.

-Target Audience: Developers testing their environment.
+Target Audience: Developers learning a new framework or platform.
+Anyone who wants to quickly deploy a test application.

 Technology Stack: